 Part-time & Graduate Enrollment Services

-Hospitality-Tourism Management MS
+Hospitality and Tourism Management MS

 The hospitality and tourism management program prepares students to step into numerous mid-level hospitality and tourism management and government policy positions.
-The program is focused on hospitality business planning, branding, economic management, and development of quality processes, to deliver quality leadership within many service and corporate settings and at post-secondary academic institutions.
+The program is focused on hospitality business planning, branding, economic management, and development of quality processes, to deliver exceptional leadership within many service and corporate settings and at post-secondary academic institutions.

 The program introduces major concepts associated with all aspects of hospitality, tourism, and business management, whether they are applied specifically to the hospitality-tourism industry or the wider service industry.
 Among the general concepts investigated are hospitality business development and marketing quality.
 Electives allow in depth study in specialized areas of hospitality manangement, such as resorts and attractions, travel and tourism, conventions and events, technology, and human resource development.